SophiaJK7/fraud-detection-project/README.md

 # fraud-detection-project
-detection of fraud cases for e-commerce transactions and bank credit transactions
+detection of fraud cases for e-commerce and bank credit transactions